 Meet the Team

-With a worldwide programme of encouraging children to draw and invent their own fantasies and stories, these activities will further creativity in education programmes and, hopefully, at one and the same time, help to save endangered animals from extinction.
+Encouraging children to draw and write down their own Bowdleflode fantasies, may, at one and the same time, help to save some endangered animals from extinction.

 Award winning artist, Lauren Alderslade, qualified in Brighton with a BA Hons in Fine Art.
-Her work examines the innate experience of wonder that children have about the world helping grown-ups to see the world with fresh eyes.
+Her work examines the experience of wonder that children have, helping grown-ups to see the world with fresh eyes.

 She draws from this experience to create wonderful illustrations for the Bowdleflode stories, bringing Neil’s works to life.
 Her work plays an integral part in inspiring young artists to create their own creatures and in recognising the importance of art as a means of self-expression.
 She makes everyone fall in love with The Bowdleflodes.